 STAT 464 Introduction to Biostatistics (3) Prerequisite: one semester of calculus.
 56 semester hours.
 Junior standing.
 Probabilistic models.
 Sampling.
 Some applications of probability in genetics.
 Experimental designs.
 Estimation of effects of treatments.
 Comparative experiments.
-Fisher-Irwin test.
-Wilcoxon tests for paired comparisons.
-Not acceptable for credit towards degrees in mathematics or statistics.
+Fisher-Irwin

 STAT 470 Actuarial Mathematics (3) Prerequisite: calculus through MATH 240 and MATH 241.
 Recommended: STAT 400.
-Major mathematical ideas involved in calculation of life-insurance premiums, including; compound interest and present valuation of future income streams; probability distribution and expected values derived from life tables; the interpolation of probability distributions from values estimated at one-year multiples; the 'Law of Large Numbers' describing the regular probabilistic behavior of large populations of independent individuals; and the detailed calculation of expected present values arising in insurance problems.
+Major mathematical ideas involved in calculation of life-insurance premiums, including: compound interest and present valuation of future income streams; probability distribution and expected values derived from life tables; the interpolation of probability distributions from values estimated at one-year multiples; the 'Law of Large Numbers' describing the regular probabilistic behavior of large populations of independent individuals; and the detailed calculation of expected present values arising in insurance problems.